faithe124ere/RP1-Space-Shuttle-System-Payload-Configs/readME.txt

-Put into KSP Folder -> Gamedata
+Download and extract to a new folder.
+Name the folder "ZZZ_SSSPatches" Put into KSP Folder -> Gamedata

 This adds all the payloads for the Space Shuttle System for Realistic Progression 1 (RP1).